isomerpages/govtech-gobusiness-main/news-and-updates/news/_posts/2022-02-20-post-new-features-and-improvements.md

 title: 'New features launched on GoBusiness'
 permalink: /news-and-updates/news/2022Q1-new-features
 published: true
-preview: |
-  Enjoy an even more integrated and seamless experience on GoBusiness with a brand new GoBusiness Dashboard, new and improved e-Advisers, and more!
-These are what you can expect.
-image: /images/news/GoBusiness Dashboard Official Launch.jpg
 ---

 <!-- TODO: Check with YX on the actual "preview" property.
 Might need to remove for this particular tag -->